Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 It's a GraphQL API, if you're not familiar with GraphQL query & manipulation language check for example [GitHub GraphQL API introduction](https://docs.github.com/en/graphql/guides/introduction-to-graphql).

+!!!note
-TODO: **Note**: This document is currently in draft state.
+    This document is currently in draft state.
 We're seeking feedback from the community as we develop this new API.

 ## Authorization